1-VivekSingh/TJ-Tasks-2023--Vivek_singh-/README.md

 # TJ-Tasks-2023--Vivek_singh-
-This repository consist of my task of DSA I attended tasks from dsa domain and I attempted Six of them.
+This repository consist of six tasks done by me in DSA as per given by techies.It was great fun doing it.

 EASY